 On the flip side, becoming a freelancer turns you into a sole business owner.
 The sheer workload and challenges can end your freelancing career even before it starts.
 Not to worry, though.
 There’s a wide range of freelancing tools that can help you deal with these tasks and give you time to focus on what you love.
-Here are the top 5 freelancing tools to help you stay organized, increase your productivity, and grow your business.
+Here are some of the top freelancing tools to help you stay organized, increase your productivity, and grow your business.

 - G Suite/Google Apps:

 G Suite, or Google Docs as it’s commonly known, is a free productivity suite for freelancers.
 There are multiple platforms within G Suite, all of which are designed to help you stay productive and organized.
 These include slides, spreadsheets, and the cloud-based sharing system, Google Docs.
 These platforms make the process of creating documents and sharing them with clients a breeze for freelancers.

 G Suite’s calendar feature allows you to make appointments via G Suite.
 Since G Suite is a cloud-based service, you need an internet connection to view and work on your documents.
 However, you can still access your documents without an internet connection by enabling ‘offline mode.’
 In a way, G Suite is an all in one tool for freelancers.